smallfritspoo/containerize/COMMENTS.md

 #### `python:buster` vs `python:alpine`
 A large number of apps out there like to roll their images using alpines base, and this tends to be fine for applications built in compiled languages like GO where binaries have everything they need.
 In python we're presented with some unique challenges as the differences between glibc and musl cause issues with the precompiled PyPI binary wheel.
 This requires that source code be pulled so the appropriate version can be built increasing space used and build time

+This also will cause configuration complexity as widely used services such as postgresql will require recompiles, increasing our image size and build times.

 Using buster we have a download size of approx 60mb, and a final size on disk after building of 208mb